Hackensack Post-Divorce Disputes Lawyer

 Upon marriage to a new partner, the alimony recipient is legally required to inform their ex-spouse, as well as any collection agency for the spousal maintenance.
 If they fail to do so, the paying partner may take them to court.
 A payor of spousal maintenance might want to consider retaining a Hackensack post-divorce disputes attorney to ensure the termination of alimony.

-Tax Disputes After Divorce in Hackensack
+Tax Disputes After Divorce

 During divorce proceedings, some couples neglect to take the tax consequences of their agreements into account.
 For example, if former partners choose to jointly maintain a rental property or a vacation home, they may not have considered the annual property tax bill and who will pay it.

-Post-Divorce Issues About Child Support in Hackensack
+Post-Divorce Issues About Child Support

 The needs and desires of children can change as they grow, and the monetary implications of these changes can sometimes be a source of conflict.
-Accordingly, a Hackensack court may alter a final judgment for child support if the circumstances justify the change.
+Accordingly, a court may alter a final judgment for child support if the circumstances justify the change.

 Divorced parents who believe they are due more money based on their new situation might file an application for modification of a support decree.
 Likewise, if a paying parent believes the amount of child support should be lowered, they may seek this type of adjustment themselves.